INTERNATIONAL ORDERS

 Hampton Editions, Ltd. is the official distributor of SOLARPLATE.

 Hampton Editions, Ltd. began as a subsidiary of Welden Graphics, established by Dan Welden in 1971.
-Collaborative publishing ventures included artists such as Robert Dash, Syd Solomon, Esteban Vicente, Willem de Kooning, Elaine de Kooning, Dan Flavin, Bill King, and Jane Freilicher.
+Collaborative publishing ventures included artists such as Robert Dash, Syd Solomon, Esteban Vicente, Willem de Kooning, Elaine de Kooning, Roy Nicholson, Kiki Smith, Jimmy Ernst, Dan Flavin, Bill King, and Jane Freilicher.
 The evolution from a studio specializing in Stone Lithography publishing and printing into a workshop dealing with more diverse offerings took place during the 80s and 90s with the SOLARPLATE process gaining more momentum.
 Since the SOLARPLATE process was Dan Welden‘s own, he pioneered and promoted health and safety in printmaking since the beginning and is an example of a ‘more healthy, old time master printmaker’.
 Through the 90s and into the 2000s Hampton Editions, Ltd. has printed for artists including Eric Fischl, David Salle, and Lynda Benglis, among others.